"If you confess with your mouth that Jesus is Lord and believe in your heart that God raised him from the dead, you will be saved." - Romans 10:9

 Having been led, as we believe, to receive the Lord Jesus Christ as our Saviour, and on profession of our faith, having been baptized, we do now solemnly and joyfully covenant with one another/renew our covenant with one another.

-We will not neglect the service of the Church, and we will observe secret prayer and the reading of the scriptures, earnestly seeking therein the help of the Holy Spirit.
+We will not neglect the service of the Church, and we will observe private prayer and the reading of the scriptures, earnestly seeking therein the help of the Holy Spirit.

 We will strive for the advancement of this church and will sustain its worship, ordinances, and doctrine; that, according to our ability we will contribute regularly to its support and ministries, and that we will endeavour to lead to Christ our friends and acquaintances.

 We will cooperate with other churches and Christian agencies in the fight against all organized and unorganized evils; practice temperance in all things; and be zealous in our efforts to advance the Kingdom of our Saviour.

 We moreover engage that when we remove from this place, we will, as soon as possible, unite with some other church, where we can carry out the spirit of this covenant and the principles of God’s Word.